 ”It takes no compromise to give people their rights… it takes no money to respect the individual.
 It takes no political deal to give people freedom.
 It takes no survey to remove repression.”

 Milk was one of the true political pioneers of the 20th century.
 He was the first openly gay person to be elected to public office when he won his seat on the San Francisco Board Of Supervisors in 1978.
-Now, 40 years later, all 50 states have been served by an openly gay elected official.
+Now, 44 years later, all 50 states have been served by at least openly gay elected official.
 The number of LGBTQ elected officials has grown by about 20 percent since 2020 to nearly 1,000 nationwide.
 They include two governors, two senators, nine members of Congress, 189 state legislators and 56 mayors.
 My representative to the Oregon State House, openly gay Tina Kotek, lives in my neighborhood, and she is soon to be governor.
 Oregon is currently served by a popular openly bisexual Governor, Kate Brown, who cannot run again due to term limits.
 And it looks like DINO Kurt Schrader, the Big Pharma–friendly congressman from Oregon’s 5th district will be replaced by lesbian Jamie McLeod-Skinner.

 Milk’s struggles and his successes show that there is really no such thing as a “Gay Agenda”, there is simply freedom for all Americans, or there’s not.
 His energy and his eloquent voice spoke for all minorities, all the voiceless citizens who are crushed in the American cultural conformity.